SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 This query consists of 2 phrases.

-##### Phrase 1:
+##### Phrase 1

-This phrase finds research about energy intensity.
-The `AND` combination contains terms that help avoid publications using the term in other contexts.
+This phrase finds research about improving energy intensity; the general structure is *energy intensity + action + energy terms*.
+The *energy terms* contains terms that help avoid publications using "energy intensity" in other contexts.

+The *action terms* include a number of mechanisms by which changes can be brought about, such as investments and incentives (as in other targets of this SDG), but also terms for mechanisms specific for energy efficiency, such as `energy labelling` (<a id="IEAenergylabelling">[IEA, 2021](#f7)</a>).

 ```Ceylon =
 TS=